fcortesgamez/go-examples/gorilla-mux/README.md

 In progress...

 * Following this tutorial: https://semaphoreci.com/community/tutorials/building-and-testing-a-rest-api-in-go-with-gorilla-mux-and-postgresql
-* Stopped at Adding Application Functionality
+* Stopped at Creating Routes and Route Handlers